North Adelaide

 How does the suburb of North Adelaide's income rank nationally?

-The suburb of North Adelaide's income level is among the top percentile nationally according to the latest ATO data aggregated by AreaSearch for FY-23.
-The suburb of North Adelaide's median income among taxpayers is $61,608 and the average income stands at $128,700, which compares to figures for Greater Adelaide's of $54,808 and $66,852 respectively.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for FY-23, the suburb of North Adelaide had a median income among taxpayers of $61,608 with the average level standing at $128,700.
+This is exceptionally high nationally and compares to levels of $54,808 and $66,852 across Greater Adelaide respectively.
 Based on Wage Price Index growth of 8.8% since FY-23, current estimates would be approximately $67,030 (median) and $140,026 (average) as of September 2025.

 What is the disposable income in the suburb of North Adelaide?